Signs of Hunger in Newborn Babies

 A satisfied baby is relaxed with inactive limbs, may turn away from your chest, let’s go from breast or bottle feeding and fall asleep.

 Babies tend to cluster feed at times when they are experiencing rapid growth.
 Cluster feeding is characterised by showing signs of hunger more frequently than usual (frequently observed by mothers who schedule their baby feeding times at intervals as opposed to feeding the baby on demand).

 What is Cluster Feeding?

 A baby who usually feeds every 3 hours may demand for food every 2 hours for a span of 3 days.
 For breastfeeding mothers, it’s natures way of increasing your milk supply by demand more milk from you in response to your babies next stage of growth characterised by the need for larger quantities of milk.
 Growth spurts can be observed at 2 days old, 3 months old, and 6- 9 months old.

 How can I tell if my baby is getting enough?

 This a question asked by new mums all over the world.
 Newborn feeding constantly leads to friction between new mothers and their mothers and mothers-in-law in Nigeria.
 The anxiety this causes tempts us to introduce water or formula in the first few days of life when our actual goal was to breastfeed exclusively.

 These conflicts stem from:

-Lack of knowledge of individual and general signs of hunger and feeding patterns in newborn.
+- Lack of knowledge of individual and general signs of hunger and feeding patterns in your newborn.

-Lack of knowledge of the normal progression of weight gain/ fluctuations
+- Inadequate knowledge of the normal progression of weight gain/fluctuations

 - Lack of knowledge of the signs that a baby is being adequately nourished.